Najnomics/ZKOracle/indexer/README.md

 - Regenerate the gRPC client from `CONTEXT/lightwallet-protocol/walletrpc` if the proto definitions change.
 - Implement the statistical estimator in `src/estimator.ts` using the heuristics documented in `ZCASH_ECOSYSTEM_STUDY.md`.
 - Replace the SQLite store with a clustered database (e.g., PostgreSQL) if multiple indexer replicas are needed.
-- Scrape `/metrics` from `METRICS_PORT` with Prometheus (or any OpenMetrics compatible collector) for alerting.
+- Scrape `/metrics` from `METRICS_PORT` with Prometheus (see `monitoring/README.md` for sample config + dashboards).
+- Configure `ALERT_WEBHOOK_URL` to forward critical errors to Slack/Mattermost.
+- Use `pnpm watch:zcash` alongside the main indexer to surface upstream `zcashd` issues quickly.
+- Run `scripts/smoke-test.sh` to validate the docker stack before deploying new versions.
 - Extend the Vitest test suite (`pnpm test`) as new modules are introduced to keep coverage high.
-- Metrics/alerting hooks should be wired into the polling loop (`log.info`) for observability.
+- Keep the alerting hooks in `logger.ts` wired into the polling loop (`log.info`) for runtime observability.

 The sample code favours clarity over completeness.
 It intentionally leaves TODOs where project-specific logic (estimation heuristics, retries, metrics) must be implemented.
 Use the Zcash docs in `CONTEXT/` to flesh out the estimation pipeline and follow the permission patterns from the Fhenix docs so only aggregate data is ever decrypted.